CODATA-RDA-DataScienceSchools/Materials/docs/DataAtlanta2023/week3/Rnaturalsci.md

 Week Three - September 25-29 - The R Language for Statistical Computing - R for Natural Sciences

 R lectures have two tracks: Natural Sciences or Social Sciences.
 Please choose and complete only ONE track.
 The contents are very similar in terms of R concepts, but differ in the application.
 This is the Natural Sciences Track.
-You can find the presentations [here](https://github.com/CODATA-RDA-DataScienceSchools/Materials/tree/master/docs/DataAtlanta2023/week3)
+You can find the presentations [here](https://github.com/CODATA-RDA-DataScienceSchools/Materials/tree/master/docs/DataAtlanta2023/week3).
+If you have trouble with the pdf version of 02_R_Ecology_lesson_2021 you can access an html version [here](https://bit.ly/3ODtPGj)

 ### Video Lecture Guide R for Natural Sciences